Spell Bee Word: factoid

 Part of Speech: Noun

-Meaning: A small piece of interesting or unique information, often mistaken as a fact.
+Meaning: A small piece of interesting or unusual information, often not entirely reliable.

 Idioms and Phrases